stax76/OpenWithPlusPlus/README.md

 ### Clone

-Dublicates a command.
+Dublicates the selected command.

-### Tools > Replace in paths of all items

-Allows to search and replaces in all files in one go.

 ### Tools > Options

-Allows to define macros to be used as File Types.
+Allows to define macros, usable in the File Type property.

 ### Install/Uninstall